 Here is an example of how a While Loop might appear in Minecraft coding.
 In this loop, a player will be able to fire arrows as long as the number of arrows in her arsenal is greater than 0.

-But, my kid’s only 7, isn’t that a little too young to start coding?
+But, my kid’s only 7, isn’t that a little too young to start coding with Minecraft?

 No, we think it’s it’s a great age!
 Some content may seem complex when first glancing through it but learning it alongside teachers and/or videos that make the knowledge fun and relatively easy can make it a piece of cake!
 Knowing the basics at a young age and understanding them allows for kids to have some basic familiarity they can expand on earlier in their lives.

 There are many ways to get ahead: not only can you take a series of classes or just simply one time sessions, you can also find lots of online courses ( both paid and free).

 Here are a couple of Youtube Channels and other sites that showcase Minecraft Mods along with a free tutorial :